Boards of Trustees

 Access data from the Boards of Trustees collection, and publications and analysis based on the data.

 Boards of Trustees Election Results, Key Findings, Data and Publications:

 For links to results, indicators, statistical data and publications from the Boards of Trustees elections, please refer to the 'Related Pages' inset box (top right).
 For links to Boards of Trustees information on related websites please refer to the 'Where to Find Out More' inset box (right).

 All of New Zealand's state and state-integrated schools have a board of trustees.
 The board of trustees is the Crown entity responsible for the governance and the control of the management of the school.
 The board is the employer of all staff in the school, is responsible for setting the school's strategic direction in consultation with parents, staff and students, and ensuring that its school provides a safe environment and quality education for all its students.
 Boards are also responsible for overseeing the management of personnel, curriculum, property, finance and administration.

 Trustees are elected by the parent community, staff members and, in the case of schools with students above Year 9, the students.
 The principal is also a member of the board.
 The board can also co-opt additional trustees.
-Co-option cannot be used to fill casual vacancies on a board; a board must hold a by-election to fill the casual vacancy or fill the casual vacancy by selection having first given consideration to the requirements of section 105 of the Education Act 1989.
+Co-option cannot be used to fill casual vacancies on a board; a board must hold a by-election to fill the casual vacancy or fill the casual vacancy by selection having first given consideration to the requirements of schedule 23, clause 13 of the Education and Training Act 2020.